Following on from last month’s blog, we bring you our next two food trends set to influence menus for 2022!

-In 2021, consumers became more health-conscious than ever before.
+In 2021, Aussies became more health-conscious than ever before.
 Although this dipped towards the end of the year in favour of festive indulgence and celebration, 2022 will bring a renewed focus on wellbeing.

-This translates into a newfound love of cooking which has evolved over time.
-Not only are we better cooks, but we’ve also discovered the therapeutic benefits of cooking.
-Time in the kitchen is seen not only as an opportunity to relax but as a way to maximise our meals to support health.
+Not only are we now better cooks, but we’ve discovered the therapeutic benefits of cooking.
+Time in the kitchen is seen not only as an opportunity to relax but as a way to maximise meals to support our health.

-Demand for premium low and no alcohol drinks is also on the rise.
+Demand for premium low and no alcohol drinks is also on the rise and Australia is ahead of the global curve in adopting this trend.
 Drinkers are looking to cut down for health reasons but want something more innovative than a regular soft drink to accompany their meal or social occasion.
-18% of adults who drink intended to take a break in January 2022 (Alcohol Change).
-This trend provides an opportunity to upsell speciality mocktails and soft drinks throughout the year.
+One in ten Aussies chose a low or no alcohol beer, wine cocktail or spirit while out last year (CGA) and retailers have seen sales of alcohol-free beer more than double in the last 12 months.
+This trend provides a great opportunity to upsell speciality mocktails and soft drinks throughout the year.

 KEEP IT LIGHT

-Dining out is often seen as a treat, a time to indulge in your favourite food and drink.
-But this means eating out can be avoided entirely when we’re trying to stay healthy.
-Google searches for ‘healthy food near me’ increased by 80% last year, showing demand is high.
+Dining out or ordering in is often seen as a treat, a time to indulge in your favourite food and drink.
+But this means it is often avoided entirely when we’re trying to stay healthy.
+Google searches for ‘healthy food delivery near me’ increased by 160% in Australia last year, showing demand is high.
 But research suggests consumers are still frustrated by the lack of healthy options on menus.
 Now is the perfect time to make the most of this opportunity.

 Health should be seen as equally important as other dietary requirements.
 Someone counting their calories could be the decision-maker when choosing whether to eat out or cook at home.
 Transparency and a range of lighter options on your menus will attract customers looking for balance, whilst still feeling like they’ve had a treat.

 Takeout menus are also key.
-70% of people would be more likely to order from delivery apps if they had a wider variety of healthy options (Deliveroo).
-If you’re on Deliveroo or Just Eat, take a look at your competition.
+With healthy delivery search terms on the increase, people would be more likely to order from delivery apps if they had a wider variety of healthy options.
+If you’re on Deliveroo or Menulog, take a look at your competition.
 Could you give yourself the edge by upping your health game and including calorie counts?